About

 Mike and family testing out the Core 9 Person Extended Dome at Lost Dutchman State Park in Apache Junction, AZ

-We love to test and review gear.
-You’ll find us testing gear that we already own and love, are purchasing for retail prices (just like you), or items that are sent to us by the manufacturer.
+We love to test and review tents.
+You’ll find us testing tents and gear that we already own and love, are purchasing for retail prices (just like you), or items that are sent to us by the manufacturer.

 No matter how we procure a product, our goal is to thoroughly test and review each item and rate it against its peers.